kjgpta/Leetcode/README.md

 # Leetcode Problems
-This repository consists of various [Leetcode Problems](https://leetcode.com/problemset/all/) and questions in various contest on [Leetcode Contest](https://leetcode.com/contest/)
+This repository consists of various [Leetcode Problems](https://leetcode.com/problemset/all/) and questions in various [Leetcode Contest](https://leetcode.com/contest/)